 “Although I never realized my ambition to become a cartoonist, 90 per cent of my work is with them, so my original ambition was half-realized at that.”

 The story isn’t quite correct with respect to Daws’ animation career.
-He was hired by the great Tex Avery, who had been using people like Harry Lang and Wally Maher to provide voices.
-Avery needed someone to do a Ronald Colman voice for Out-Foxed (released 1949) and, somehow, Daws’ abilities as a mimic came to his attention.
+He may have been first hired at the Columbia studio for the cartoon Short Snorts on Sports (1948).
+He was given work by the great Tex Avery, who had been using people like Frank Graham, Harry Lang and Wally Maher to provide voices.
+Avery needed someone to do a Ronald Colman voice for Out-Foxed (released 1949, the voice track could have been cut up to two years earlier) and, somehow, Daws’ abilities as a mimic came to his attention.
 Daws supplied the same voice in the marvellous Little Rural Riding Hood and, soon, Lang and Maher disappeared and Daws got a fair chunk of work in MGM cartoons until the studio closed in 1957.
 People reading here likely know Daws’ Huckleberry Hound voice is modified from the one he gave the laconic wolf in Avery’s Billy Boy (released 1954).
+His first cartoon screen credit came at the Walter Lantz studio (originally working again with Avery) before he was given top spot on Hanna-Barbera voice roster.

 It’s really tough picking a favourite Daws Butler voice from the ‘50s.
 They’re all fun.
 Best of all, you can hear that Yogi, Huck, Quick Draw are all distinctive characters, not just some guy changing his pitch and intonation.
 Daws didn’t have just one little kid voice—he had several.
 Augie Doggie and Elroy Jetson don’t sound the same.
 Daws may not have had a thousand voices, but considering how many smiles and laughs he gave us with the ones he had, who’s counting?